 There are fruits which are high in carbs.
 Such fruits can lead to high blood glucose levels in people who have diabetes.

-There is a way to find out whether the fruits you consume are suitable for your blood glucose levels.
-The best way is to check check your blood glucose levels after eating.
+There is a way to find out whether the fruits people are consuming are suitable for their blood glucose levels.
+The best way is to check blood glucose levels after eating.

-However, if you are a strawberry lover, don’t panic, they are OK for your blood glucose levels.
+However, if we are a strawberry lover, don’t panic, they are OK for our blood glucose levels.

 As a matter of fact, they come with many health benefits.
-Read on to find out more, in that way you will have more reasons to include strawberries in your diet.
+Read on to find out more, in that way you will have more reasons to include strawberries in the diet.

 (RDA – Recommended Daily Amount)